Is the Internet Ruining Media? Hardly.

 Peter Chernin, C.O.O. of News Corp., made an interesting comment in a recent interview with Charlie Rose.
 (Thanks to Nick Nejad for the heads up.)

 Peter Chernin: Death in this marketplace is sort of something that feels mediocre.
 Mediocrity is death.
 In a world of infinite choice… think about it for yourself: why would you possibly go to something mediocre?
 You’re either going to go to some big event (Batman right now) because everybody is talking about it, or you’re going to go find that special piece of content.
 Whether it’s a comedy, whether it’s a drama—but something that really gets you excited personally.
 I think in all of our content businesses, we need to create product with those things in mind.
 And what we should avoid is things that feel bland and middle-of-the-road.
 And you know what—that’s the most exciting thing about the business right now, [because] who wants to be working on things that are bland and middle-of-the-road.
-The fact that the marketplace rejects them is the best news that every happened to any of us.
+The fact that the marketplace rejects them is the best news that ever happened to any of us.

 Charlie Rose: It seems to me that for an executive like you, it’s the best of times.
 Because the opportunities, while difficult and challenging, present you with more opportunity for creativity than ever before.